21 Feb All About St. Augustine Sod

 Sod Solutions also offers Floratam St. Augustine sod and plugs, and Raleigh St. Augustine sod.
 Each variety offers different characteristics.
 Be sure to check out their individual pages to get a better idea on which variety is best for you and your environment.
 Shop our St. Augustine sod varieties here and our St. Augustine plug varieties here.

 It is nothing but beneficial to be knowledgeable about the different types of turfgrasses so that you can make the best decision on your new lawn based on the amount of time and effort you will spend on it.
 It will also help you select the best type of grass that will fit the environment you live in.
+If you really like the look of a St. Augustine lawn, be sure to take a look at our Sod University article on Popular St. Augustinegrass Varieties.
 Learn more about different types of common turfgrasses in our How to Choose the Right Type of Sod article.
+Sod University has also published individual articles on different grass varieties such as zoysia, bermudagrass and centipede.

 Subscribe to our e-newsletter below if you haven’t done so already to receive the latest updates from Sod University.